 If our visual system is a species-specific reality engine, then damage to the visual system should impair our ability to construct visual realities.
-The neurological literature provides many fascinating case histories of people struggling to live with such conditions.
+There are many fascinating examples of this.

-For instance, activity in an area of cerebral cortex called the lateral fusiform gyrus is correlated with the perception of faces.
-If the fusiform face area, or FFA, is damaged, say, by a stroke, the patient may be normal in every respect except one: He or she may be unable to recognize faces by looking at them-even the faces of family members, old friends, or the patient's own face seen in a mirror (Bruce & Young, 2012).
-Patients can still recognize people by voice, indicating that the specifically visual ability to recognize faces is the impaired function.
-Many people with FFA damage can still recognize facial expressions.
-Activity in a different area of cerebral cortex in the posterior superior temporal sulcus (PSTS) is correlated with the perception of facial expression.
-A patient with damage to the PSTS but not the FFA can usually recognize facial identity but not facial expression.
-This condition leads to serious social difficulties because we are so dependent on the ability to quickly read facial expressions in our daily social interactions.
+For instance, there is an area of cerebral cortex in the so-called "lateral fusiform gyrus" whose activity is correlated with the perception of faces.
+If this "Fusiform Face Area," or FFA, is damaged, say by a stroke, then, in many cases, the patient can be normal in every respect except one: The patient can no longer recognize faces by looking at them.
+Even the faces of family members or friends, or the patient's own face seen in a mirror, are no longer recognizable (Bruce & Young, 1998; Sacks, 1998).
+However the patient can still recognize people by the sound of their voice, indicating that it is the specifically visual ability to recognize faces that is impaired.
+Patients with FFA damage can often recognize facial expressions, even though they cannot recognize facial identity: A different area of cerebral cortex in the posterior superior temporal sulcus (PSTS) has activity correlated with the perception of facial expression.
+If a patient has damage to the PSTS but not to the FFA, then in many cases they can recognize facial identity but not facial expression.
+This leads to serious social difficulties, since we rely on our ability to quickly read facial expressions in our daily social interactions.

 Damage to other visual areas of cerebral cortex is correlated with other visual deficits (Behrmann, 2001).
-Bilateral damage to visual area V8 is correlated with achromotopsia, an inability to see color, in which the world appears only in shades of gray.
-Some people with achromatopsia can no longer dream in color or imagine colors.
-Similarly, damage to visual area V5 is correlated with an inability to see motion, while area V1 damage is correlated with scotomas, regions of the visual field in which the patient is blind.
+Bilateral damage to visual area V8 is correlated with "achromotopsia," an inability to see color.
+The patient describes the world as appearing only in shades of gray.
+In some cases the achromatopsic patient can no longer dream in color or imagine colors.
+Similarly, damage to visual area V5 is correlated with an inability to see motion.
+Damage to visual area V1 is correlated with "scotomas," regions of the visual field in which the patient is blind.

-Because damage to specific areas of the visual cortex and particular behavioral deficits are so closely correlated, visual deficits can be invaluable in diagnosing neurological disorders.
-For instance, some people with undiagnosed Alzheimer disease (AD) first complain that they cannot see.
+Because of these correlations, visual deficits can be invaluable in diagnosing neurological disorders.
+For instance, Alzheimer's Dementia (AD) frequently damages visual areas of cerebral cortex.
+Some undiagnosed AD patients first complain that they cannot see.
 Ophthalmological examination reveals that their eyes are fine, but further examination reveals that regions of visual cortex are probably damaged with the plaques and tangles of AD.
-Research is in progress to use visual deficits, and concomitant changes in brain activity as measured by electroencephalograms (EEGs) to diagnose AD before clinical symptoms appear, so that medical interventions can be introduced as early as possible (Sneddon et al., 2005).
+Research is in progress to use visual deficits, and concomitant changes in brain activity as measured by electroencephalograms (EEG), to diagnose AD before clinical symptoms appear, so that medical interventions can be introduced as early as possible (Sneddon et al., 2005).